 Pregnancy Clinics are staffed by medical personnel and can address most aspects of prenatal care and family planning.
 They are able to perform STD and cancer screenings (pap smears, and sometimes mammograms), and can prescribe and distribute contraceptives.
 There are several providers of affordable prenatal care in Boston and throughout Suffolk County:

 - South Cove Community Health Center

 Information about health coverage for pregnancy care that is available for women in Massachusetts with limited financial resources is provided at MassHealth.

 Prospective adoptive parents and expectant mothers may wish to communicate with medical professionals about hospital plans or have other inquiries.
 The hospitals in Boston and the surrounding region that offer birthing centers are:

 - Brigham and Women’s Hospital

-Spending time in Boston?
+Spending time in the Boston area?
 Be sure to check out the fun spots; there is something for everyone!